GSA/piv-guides/pages/certchains.md

 permalink: /pivcertchains/
 ---

 One of the most common questions is "What are all these certificates and how do I configure my applications to use them?"
-Answering this question involves explaining Trust, Certificate chains and Revocation.
+Answering this question involves explaining trust, certificate chains and revocation.

 - [Trust](#trust)
 - [Certificate *chains*](#certificate-chains)